 Then Jesus said to them, "Truly, I tell you, it was not Moses who gave you the bread from heaven, but it is my Father who gives you the true bread from heaven.
 For the bread of God is that which comes down from heaven and gives life to the world."
 They said to him, "Sir, give us this bread always."
 Jesus said to them, "I am the bread of life.
 Whoever comes to me will never be hungry, and whoever believes in me will never be thirsty.

 It appears that many things produced today are not made to last.
 Take our modern buildings for example.
 In Dublin we live in a city with some beautiful buildings that are centuries old.
 The old house of Parliament, now the Bank of Ireland, in College Green comes to mind; it is almost three hundred years old now.
 I wonder how many of the building that have gone up in recent years in the city will still be there in three hundred years time.
-Much of what we buy on a smaller scale, like furniture for our homes, does not seem to last very long either.
+Much of what we buy on the domestic level, like furniture for our homes, does not seem to last very long either.
 The clothes that we wear have a shorter life span compared to a generation or two ago.
 We live in a throwaway culture, even if some of what made today will last into the future.
 There are probably some books of our own time will have an enduring value too.
 Some movies and plays that are presently being made will be watched and enjoyed for generations to come.
 We always retain the capacity to create something of enduring value, that has the capacity to engage people not just in the present but into the future.
 They last because their value is great.

 On our journey through life we tend to seek out what might be of lasting value because we sense that it can enrich us and make us better human beings.
 Having found something of real value we often return to it, whether it is a book, a poem, a piece of music, a painting or a building.
 We know from our own experience that what we really value are not so much objects or things but people.
 A good friend is worth so much more to us than a good book, or a good piece of music, or a good painting.
 There is nothing more valuable to parents than their children.
 For those who are in love, their treasure is the beloved.
 Everything else is on a much lesser scale of value.
 We want the people we value to last forever, which is why the death or the loss of a loved one is such a devastating experience.